In step 1 of the CBB 10 Step mini-series, you’ll learn how we designed our budget by gathering information.

 - Make note of the cost of each bill whether it was variable or fixed

-It was imperative to ensure we had all the information at our finger tips so we could accurately design a budget for our needs.
+It was imperative to ensure we had all the information at our fingertips to design a budget for our needs accurately.

-It’s important to remember that every nickle counts so you don’t want to forget anything even if you think it’s negligible.
+It’s important to remember that every nickel counts, so you don’t want to forget anything even if you think it’s not very important.

-If there is a certain bill you cannot locate call the company and ask for assistance or if you have online access that may be a time saver for you.
-We have automated all of our bills now and can view all accounts online which makes keeping organized a cinch.
+If there is a particular bill you cannot locate, call the company and ask for assistance or if you have online access, that may be a time-saver for you.
+We have automated all of our bills now and can view all accounts online, keeping a cinch organized.